kevinabouhanna/kevinabouhanna/README.md

 <h1 align="center">Hi 👋, I'm Kevin</h1>
-<h3 align="center">I have been designing, developing, and managing websites for more than four years.
+<h3 align="center" style="font-weight: 400">I have been designing, developing, and managing websites for more than four years.
 Throughout those years I have interacted and worked with a lot of clients, which further improved my skills in communication, problem solving, and time management.
 My current goal is to continue to pursue a deeper understanding of the science and psychology behind user experience design.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kevinabouhanna" alt="kevinabouhanna" /> </p>